Shopify/polaris/src/components/TextField/README.md

 ### Text field with validation error

 Use to let merchants know if their input is valid or if there’s an error.
-Whenever possible, validate input as soon as a merchant has finished interacting with a field (but not before).
-If a field already has an error, validate and remove errors as the merchant types so they can immediately see when an error has been fixed.
+Whenever possible, validate input as soon as merchants have finished interacting with a field (but not before).
+If a field already has an error, validate and remove errors as merchants type so they can immediately see when an error has been fixed.

 ```jsx
 class ValidationErrorExample extends React.Component {